chris-moore/react-chess/README.md

 ## TO DO

+- Never use x, y.
+Only row and column.
+It is more understandable.
 - Highlight red, pieces that can be taken
 - Disable cursor on non turn pieces
 - Turn indicator